telerik/blazor-docs/knowledge-base/treelist-expand-nodes-programmatically.md

 ## Description

 In the Telerik TreeList for Blazor, I load the TreeList in a collapsed mode.
-I need to programmatically expand and collapse a specific node programmatically.
+I need to programmatically expand and collapse TreeList nodes.

 This KB article also answers the following questions:
 - How can I control the expanded state of TreeList nodes in code?
-- Is it possible to expand a TreeList node without user interaction?
+- Is it possible to expand a TreeList nodes without user interaction?
 - What approach should I take to programmatically adjust the visibility of TreeList nodes?

 ## Solution